 The Texas State University System, established in 1911, is the first university system in Texas.
 TSUS supports its seven member institutions by providing centralized services such as legal counsel, accounting, audit, academic planning, contract administration, government relations, and communications.

 The System Administration Building is located at 601 Colorado Street, Austin, TX, 78701.
+TSUS institutions are located across the state, from the Texas–Louisiana border to the Big Bend region of West Texas.

-TSUS is the third-largest of the six university systems in Texas, with enrollment exceeding 95,000 students in Fall 2024.
+TSUS is the third-largest of the six university systems in Texas, with enrollment exceeding 102,000 students in Fall 2025.

-For FY 2025, the total budgeted revenue for TSUS and its component institutions is $1.74 billion.
+For FY 2026, the total budgeted revenue for TSUS and its component institutions is $2.1 billion.
 Approximately 26% of this amount was appropriated by the State of Texas.

 TSUS is governed by a nine-member Board of Regents appointed by the Governor and confirmed by the Senate.
 A nonvoting student regent is also appointed annually.
 The System’s chief executive officer is the chancellor, selected by the Board of Regents.